zwe-htet-paing/TF2ObjectDetection-TEST/README.md

-# TF2ObjectDetection-TEST
+## Pre-processing for Object Detection.
-Test script for tensorflow objectDetection.
+Test script for tensorflow object Detection.